Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 *Return:* `true` if the player's role ability is currently disabled.
 If you have no opinion (e.g. let other logic determine this) then don't return anything at all.

-### TTTIsShopPurchaseBlocked(ply, ...)
+### TTTIsShopPurchaseDisabled(ply, ...)
-Called to check whether a player's shop purchases are blocked.\
+Called to check whether a player's shop purchases are disabled.\
-*NOTE*: This will be called every time something queries for whether a player's shop purchases are blocked as long as they remain unblocked.\
+*NOTE*: This will be called every time something queries for whether a player's shop purchases is disabled as long as they remain enabled.\
 *NOTE*: If `true` is returned from this hook, the player's shop purchase will be silently blocked and they will have 1 credit removed.\
 *Realm:* Server\
 *Added in:* 2.2.9\
 *Parameters:*
-- *ply* - The player being queried for shop purchase block status
+- *ply* - The player being queried for shop purchase disabled status
-- *...* - Any other parameters that are passed to `plymeta:BlockShopPurchases` or `plymeta:IsShopPurchaseBlocked`
+- *...* - Any other parameters that are passed to `plymeta:DisableShopPurchases` or `plymeta:IsShopPurchaseDisabled`

-*Return:* `true` if the player's shop purchases are currently blocked.
+*Return:* `true` if the player's shop purchases are currently disabled.
 If you have no opinion (e.g. let other logic determine this) then don't return anything at all.

 ### TTTKarmaGiveReward(ply, reward, victim)
 Called before a player is rewarded with karma.
 Used to block a player's karma reward.\